Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and

-For those who love travelling, movies are a good way to find inspiration for your next trip.
+For those who love traveling, movies are a good way to find inspiration for your next trip.
 Every once in a while, movies like Into The Wild hit the screens and make you wanna pack your bags as soon as possible.

 Directed by Sean Penn, Into The Wild is a story about a young man who decides to escape from suburban life and spend the rest of his life in Alaska.
 He gives all his savings away to live a simple life – a life full of challenges ahead, which ultimately changes his personality and exposes him to all kinds of dangers.

 It’s a great movie that makes you wanna travel to the places you have never been before.
 Are you ready to find your inspiration?
 Let’s take a look at some of the movies like Into The Wild.

 Directed by Robert Zemeckis and starring Tom Hanks, Cast Away is a story of the survival of a man who is cut off from the rest of the world.
 His plane crashes on a deserted island, killing everyone on board.
 Being a lone survivor, he must learn the required skills to stay alive.
 A great performance by Tom brings his character to life.
 His struggles feel real as he strives to make the best of his worst nightmare.

 If you are looking for a movie like Into The Wild, Cast Away is a good choice since both movies are about survival in an unknown environment.

 The plot revolves around Richard, a Twenty-something guy, who travels to Thailand and finds a strange map.
 Rumors state that this map leas to a solitary map paradise.
 Of course, he decides to go ahead and find out the truth behind it.